 Active Membership Requirements

-Attend two events organized by Tau Beta Pi per quarter to remain active for that quarter.
-Any meeting, event, or tutoring session counts towards the requirement.
-If the above requirement is not fulfilled by the end of the quarter, you will lose active status for the next quarter.
-To regain active status, you must fulfill the requirement during your quarter of Inactive Status.
+Historically, the rule is that if the above requirement is not fulfilled by the end of the quarter, you will lose active status for the next quarter.
+To regain active status, you must fulfill the requirement during your quarter of inactive status.